“Each of us is all the sums he has not counted: subtract us into

 For the liberal this poses the acute if not terminal dilemma that culture, qua culture, has a sell by date, which of course undermines the entirety of the Enlightenment project as, instead of a universal humanizing truth, there is a universal dehumanizing truth waiting like a moral black hole into which everything worthwhile will enter, and never leave.

-For the conservative the dilemma is similar if yet also starkly different in that victory would render their sense of identity as struggle irrelevant.
+For the conservative the dilemma is similar if yet also starkly different in that victory would render their sense of identity as struggle irrelevant (as if their definition of purgatory was listening to Lyn Cheney recite Dover Beach, until the end of time).
 Victory in this case would mean a null state more similar to a communism of the soul that would, one imagines, give the average National Review subscriber a profound case of the jitters and shakes.
 After all, if the liberals were to vanish in some twisted ersatz or ad hoc edition of the End of Days, there would be no one left to rail against and then what?
 To put a finer point on it, it means that the single most important component to a conservative’s identity is not a copy of the complete works of Adam Smith, but the financial viability of The New Yorker.

 Of course this goes a long way towards explaining the consistent habit among both “intellectuals” of whatever political tribe, and lay readers, of defanging the more brutal qualities of Art.
 If, there is never any ending to the truths that comprise the DNA of Art, if Hamlet is forever, if the White Whale is eternal, if Anna K. is always on her way to that last train, then we are brought to the edge of an abyss.
 But that metaphor must be adjusted as abyss qua abyss suggests an end – a fall into a final end but in this case it is an abyss that is itself an endless repetition.